DominikMa/P2-Traffic-Sign-Classifier-Project/writeup_template.md

 In the second step the image data was preprocessed.
 Therefor the images were converted to the YUV color space and grayscaled by using only the Y value.

-After that the image data standardization was preformed by substraction the mean and divede by the standart deviation over all images.
+After that the image data standardization was preformed by subtracting the mean and divide by the standard deviation over all images.

 ![alt text][grayscaled]